-It is for the School to decide whether a role amounts to "regulated activity" taking into account all the relevant circumstances.
-However, nearly all posts at the School amount to regulated activity.
-Limited exceptions could include an administrative post undertaken on a temporary basis in the School office outside of term time or voluntary posts which are supervised.
+It is for the Trust to decide whether a role amounts to "regulated activity" taking into account all the relevant circumstances.
+However, nearly all posts at the Trust amount to regulated activity.
+Limited exceptions could include an administrative post undertaken on a temporary basis in a School office outside of term time or voluntary posts which are supervised.

-4.3.3 The DBS disclosure certificate
+The DBS disclosure certificate 4.3.3

-The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
-It is a condition of employment with the School that the original disclosure certificate is provided to the School as soon as possible by the applicant.
-Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.
+The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the Trust.
+It is a condition of employment with the Trust that the original disclosure certificate is provided to the Trust within two weeks of it being received by the applicant.
+Original certificates should not be sent by post.
+A convenient time and date for presenting the certificate should be arranged with the school office as soon as it has been received.
+Applicants who are unable to attend at the school to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
+Certified copies must be sent to the school office.
+Where a certified copy is sent, the original disclosure certificate must still be provided on the first working day.

+Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the Trust.

-4.3.4 Starting work pending receipt of the DBS disclosure
+Starting work pending receipt of the DBS disclosure

-If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+If there is a delay in receiving a DBS disclosure the Head Teacher/Head of School/Executive Head Teacher or Executive Leadership Team has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
 This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision has been put in place.

-4.3.5 Applicants with periods of overseas residence
+Applicants with periods of overseas residence

 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
-The School will take into account the "DBS unusual addresses guide" in such circumstances.
+The Trust will take into account the "DBS unusual addresses guide" in such circumstances.

-For applicants who are living overseas, or who have lived overseas previously, obtaining a DBS certificate may be insufficient to establish their suitability to work at the School.
-In such cases the applicant will be required to provide additional information about their suitability from the country (or countries) in which they have lived.
-The School's policy is to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous five years.
-When requesting such information the School has regard to relevant government guidance and will therefore always require the applicant to apply for a formal check from the country in question i.e. a criminal records check (or equivalent) or a certificate of good conduct.
+For applicants who are living overseas, or who have lived overseas previously, obtaining a DBS certificate may be insufficient to establish their suitability to work at In such cases the applicant will be required to provide additional information about their suitability from the country (or countries) in which they have lived.
+The Trust's policy is to request such information from each overseas country in which the applicant has lived for a period of three months or more in the previous five When requesting such information the Trust has regard to relevant government guidance and will therefore always require the applicant to apply for a formal check from the country in question i.e. a criminal records check (or equivalent) or a certificate of good conduct.

-The School recognises that formal checks are not available from some countries, that they can be significantly delayed or that a response may not be provided.
-In such circumstances the School will seek to obtain further information from the country in question, such as a reference from any employment undertaken in that country.
+The Trust recognises that formal checks are not available from some countries, that they can be significantly delayed or that a response may not be provided.
+In such circumstances the Trust will seek to obtain further information from the country in question, such as a reference from any employment undertaken in that country.